Article by: Content Team

 Psychological Stressors

-Situations that make you feel under threat or insecure cause cortisol to surge - for example, an upcoming exam, high-pressure family situations, a near miss, or worrying about a sick child.
+Situations that make you feel under threat or cause cortisol to surge.
+For example, an upcoming exam, high-pressure family situations, a near miss, or worrying about a sick child.

 Cushing's Syndrome

-Cushing's Syndrome is a hormonal disorder where your adrenal glands produce too much cortisol in your body for too long.
-It may be caused by a pituitary tumor, triggering the pituitary gland to overproduce this hormone.
+Cushing's Syndrome is a hormonal disorder where your adrenal glands produce too much cortisol for too long.
+It could result from a pituitary tumor, causing excessive production of cortisol.
 An adrenal gland tumor, a tumor elsewhere in the body, or a result of long-term use of certain drugs.
-These include cortisone medications and Prednisone, a medicine used to suppress the immune system and ease inflammation in asthma, COPD, and rheumatologic diseases.
+Examples include cortisone drugs and Prednisone, a medication that inhibits the immune system and alleviates inflammation in conditions like asthma and COPD.

 Cushing's syndrome symptoms are similar to symptoms of high cortisol, but some are unique.